rixiobarrios/isPyramidWord/README.md

 banana is a pyramid word because you have 1 'b', 2 'n's, and 3 'a's. bandana is not a pyramid word because you have 1 'b' and 1 'd'.
 You can use any language.
-When completed, please upload to a public repository, such as GitHub, and provide us with the link.

 ## Technologies used: